 Are you interested in learning more about California marijuana jobs and cannabis careers?
-California supports one of the largest medical and recreational marijuana markets in the country and hires the most full-time cannabis positions out of all the legal states.
+California supports one of the largest medical and recreational marijuana markets in the country and hires the most full-time cannabis positions in the U.S.!

 California’s Medical And Recreational Cannabis Laws

-Before you can score a part-time or full-time cannabis job, you’ll have to become intimately familiar with the Golden State’s medical and recreational cannabis laws to get an idea for how the state’s program runs and where you fit in.
+Before you can score a part-time or full-time cannabis job, you’ll have to become intimately familiar with the Golden State’s medical and recreational cannabis laws to get an idea for how the state’s program runs and what work would be ideal for you.

 California voters legalized medical cannabis in 1996 and recreational marijuana use in 2016.
 California has been an industry leader since the beginning.
 Local governments, however, can ban cannabis businesses in their jurisdiction.